kappelmann/foss_course/README.md

 You should evenly schedule them throughout the practical part of the course.
 This way, there's a regular place for students to meet and discuss their experiences.

+## Why Teach FOSS 🤔

+Here is a [great post](http://teachingopensource.org/for-instructors/why-teach-open-source/) answering that question.
+Besides what is said there, computer scientists have an incredibly strong impact on the development of our society by controlling the technology empowering it.
+We believe that it is our duty to shed light on the different means of engaging with artefacts created by computer scientists and their sociological as well as moral ramifications.

 ## How to Use ❓

 The template files are provided as markdown files.